 Vamadeva has spoken before the main Ramana Maharshi centers (Ramana Kendras) in India and has written for the Mountain Path, the ashram’s main publication and an important resource on the direct path of Self-Inquiry.

+Since 1994 Vamadeva has been in contact with the noted South Indian guru, Sivananda Murty of Andhra Pradesh (Vishakhpatnam), who is also of Ramana’s line and a great yogi as well, with connections to Trailinga Swami.
+He has worked with Sivananda Murty on the study of the Upanishads, Yoga, Vedanta and Vedic Astrology.
 Vamadeva wrote the foreword to Sadguru Sivananda Murty’s Katha Yoga, a deep yogic tudy of the Katha Upanishad.
 Sivananda Murty provided an introduction Vamadeva’s book Universal Hinduism.
 Vamadeva considers Sadguru Sivananda Murty to be one of the most important living spiritual masters in India today.
-Sadguru is the head of a Sivadvaita-Shaktivasishta order.
+Sadguru is the head of a Sivadvaita-Shaktivasishta order and Shaiva Mahapeetham, which Vamadeva and Shambhavi have joined by direct initiation with Sivananda Murty.

 Vamadeva began studying Vedic astrology (Jyotish) as part of his Vedic research in the early seventies and brought out a course in the subject in 1985.
 He continues to use Vedic astrology, particularly in the context of Yoga and Ayurveda, for a deeper understanding of Vedic wisdom.